-Goal C has seven strategies to be achieved over the five-year period of the strategic plan.
+Goal C has eight strategies to be achieved over the five-year period of the strategic plan.
 Some of these are well underway but will continue into subsequent years.
 Others will begin later in the Strategic Plan period.
-If a strategy was adopted by the Commission in April 2022, it is shown in bold italics.
+This strategic plan was the result of a process that began in April 2022 when the Commission adopted a set of strategies.
+All of those have now been incorporated into this Strategic Plan and are shown in bold italics.

 Year to Start Strategies FY 2023-24 to FY 2024-25 FY 2025-26 to FY 2027-28 C1.
 Establish an advisory committee and work with partner agencies to implement the signage strategies in the Bicycle Wayfinding Plan. ✓ C2.
 Assist cities and the county to seek supplemental federal and state funding including through Caltrans. ✓ C3.
 Assist local agencies in implementing Senate Bill 743 by identifying and encouraging land use and transportation strategies to reduce vehicle miles traveled (VMT). ✓ C4.
 Partner with the National Park Service to study wildlife movement and connectivity along the US 101 Conejo Pass area. ✓ C5.
 Engage federal and state legislators to secure more transportation funding, protect existing revenues, and support legislation that may benefit VCTC and its operations (or oppose legislation that may adversely affect VCTC and its operations). ✓ C6.
 Utilize TRANSCOM in a more robust way as a Productivity Committee to better coordinate services regionally. ✓ C7.
-Partner with Naval Base Ventura County and Channel Islands Air National Guard Station to explore Federal, State and other funding sources to provide transit service to the Naval Base and Air National Guard Station. ✓
+Partner with Naval Base Ventura County and Channel Islands Air National Guard Station to explore Federal, State and other funding sources to provide transit service to the Naval Base and Air National Guard Station. √ C8.
+Integrate safety into transportation plans, projects and services, including but not limited to a community traffic calming program, Arroyo Simi Bridge suicide prevention task force, and bicycle and pedestrian safety education. √